1961 Syrian coup d'état: The coup

 At 4 am on 28 September an armoured column under the command of Lt-Colonel Abd al-Karim al-Nahlawi, the chief of Amer's bureau in Syria, and Desert Guard units under the command of Lt-Colonel Haydar al-Kuzbari entered Damascus, and met with the troops of the Damascus garrison and air force.
 Army HQ, the radio station and airport were seized, checkpoints established and tanks patrolled the streets.
 The Syrian Army's commanding officers and Amer were arrested.
 Sarraj was placed under house arrest.
 Just before his arrest at 4 am, Amer had time to order Egyptian Major General Anwar al-Qadi to move a field artillery brigade from its base 40 km away from Damascus to the city and to suppress the uprising.
 While the Egyptian officers, ignoring Syrian complaints, dutifully obeyed the order, en route to Damascus these troops were met by their Syrian commanding officer who ordered them back to the base and arrested all the Egyptian officers.

 At 7:25 am Damascus radio broadcast communique #1 of the Supreme Arab Revolutionary Command of the Armed Forces (SARCAF) in which they announced that "the army has taken steps to remove corruption and tyranny and to restore the legitimate rights of the people".
 Communique #2 was more political and listed complaints against "the oppressive, corrupt clique" that had discredited the union between the Arab peoples.
 Socialist laws that had been introduced in July and plans to purge Syrian officers were also criticized.
 Communique #3 announced that SARCAF was in full control and asked that all Egyptians be treatred with care.
 Communique #4 announced the closure of all airports and harbors.

 While SARCAF at this time did not announce the break-up of the UAR or secession from it, most Syrians had had enough of Egyptian rule, and despite the never-ending professions towards the goal of Arab unity, they were happy to regain their traditional freedoms.

 At 9:07 am Nasser took the unusual step of responding to the rebellion via live radio broadcast.
-He announced that he would not dissolve the UAR (this was to be done by Anwar Sadat in 1971), that the rebellion in Damascus was small scale and that he had given orders to the Syrian army to suppress it.
+He announced that he would not dissolve the UAR (this was to be done by Anwar Sadat in September 1971), that the rebellion in Damascus was small scale and that he had given orders to the Syrian army to suppress it.